SpenserCai/sd-webui-deoldify/README.md

 <!--加粗字体：News-->
 ## News
+### - 2023-08-12：The DeoldifyBot is open source, you can deploy it yourself.
 ### - 2023-08-11：The DeoldifyBot is onlined.You can colorize old photo in [Discord](https://discord.gg/rfU5FQATtv).
 ### - 2023-08-07：Support video colorization.
 ### - 2023-08-05：Support install from Extensions list.